Soccertanker/Soccertanker.github.io/docs/food/whatIEat.md

 ---
 layout: default
 title: What I Eat
-nav_order: 4
 permalink: /food/whatIEat/
 parent: Food
 ---

 *I'm not 100% strict on my diet.
 I probably adhere 90% to my diet principles.
 Sometimes, I still consciously eat foods that I think are unhealthy.*

+# Table of Contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

 # My Diet Logic

-I've believed this logic since I was 13 years old, but only implemented it all into my diet when I was 22, after having severe digestive issues, explained in my post about [digestive issues](/food/digestiveIssues).
+I've believed this logic since I was in high school, but only implemented it all into my diet when I was 22, after having severe digestive issues, explained in my post about [digestive issues](/food/digestiveIssues).
 This is the only diet I tried that completely eliminated all of my digestive issues.

 I believe that cultures evolved their diets to make foods more digestible and more nutritious.
 This view follows the [Weston A. Price Foundation](https://www.westonaprice.org/)'s stance on diet. [**Here is a video**](https://www.youtube.com/watch?v=b-WKkCIpNxQ) by Sarah Pope from the Weston A. Price Foundation that explains traditional eating much better than I could.